 We’d all prefer to live in a house that’s clean and neat instead of one that’s constantly a mess.
 The problem is that we’re busy and things get out of control in a hurry.
-But you don’t have to spend all your time cleaning.
-These simple habits will help keep your house clean without a lot of extra effort.
+Fortunately, you don’t have to spend all your time cleaning.
+These simple house cleaning tips will help keep your house in order without a lot of extra effort.

 - Every night, do a 10-minute tidy.